tsonntag/interfaces/README.md

 API for fIle transfer with various protocols (cp/mv, ftp, sftp, SMTP, IMAP).
 Defines _sources_, _sinks_ and _filters_ for file pathes.

-Pathes may be retrievde from a _source_, may be filtered through a _filter_ and may be put to a _sink_
+Files may be retrieved from a _source_, may be filtered through a _filter_ and may be put to a _sink_